-House Democrats Play Catch Up On Agenda After Shutdown
+House Democrats Play Catch-Up On Agenda After Shutdown

 "We are the class that delivered the majority and we are the class that I think in many ways is closest to the people," Allred said.
 "We want to make sure folks that have been here are aware of what our priorities are."

-Specifically, Allred says Democrats want to protect pre-existing conditions, the defining issue helped them win this new majority.
+Specifically, Allred says Democrats want to protect pre-existing conditions, the defining issue that helped them win this new majority.
 Focusing narrowly on policies with broad support also helps Democrats avoid internal bickering over more complicated issues — like the finer details of how far left the party can go in embracing a "Medicare-for-all" proposal.

 "Those are things that no matter where you are on the spectrum you have a common denominator of agreement," Allred said.
 "Those complicated areas — like how far left to go on Medicare-for-all will wait."